 It’s important to adopt practices that will help you manage your stress.
 This includes yoga and tai chi.
-Staying active will not only help you manage your stress levels, but it will also help to keep our joints strong and flexible.
-You can also try listening to music, hiking or even choosing therapy so that you can talk about how you’re feeling about your diagnosis.
+Staying active will not only help you manage your stress levels, but it will also help to keep your joints strong and flexible.
+You can also try listening to music, hiking, or even choosing therapy so that you can talk about how you’re feeling about your diagnosis.

 Practice sun protection